 "I didn't know how long I'd be playing for the New England Patriots, or whether I'd even get the opportunity to play for them.
 (I was the fourth quarterback on the depth chart my first year.)
 I had no idea I would spend the next 20 years in New England, or start a family there."

 Brady penned the essay for The Players' Tribune, he wrote, in part to explain his free agency decision and in part to dwell on his first two decades in the NFL.
-He's adamant that, even with all of the acclaim and records he's amassed in the NFL, his career has not been without its challenges.
+He was adamant that, even with all of the acclaim and records he's amassed in the NFL, his career has not been without its challenges.

 "Everyone comes up against challenges," Brady says.
 "Whether they're physical, mental or emotional, they're part of everyone's lives.
 I'm no exception."